Saturday, February 19, 2011

 Physical Interpretation of Binary Mechanical Space

-Computer simulation of the time development of states (bit patterns) in binary mechanics (BM)[1] requires a physical interpretation of its quantized space.
-As shown in Fig. 1, let us view a spot unit as two cubes with side length d, a BM fundamental constant, one each for the mite bit (black circles) and the lite bit (black arrows).
-A spot is thought to consist of three perpendicular spot units.
+Computer simulation of the time development of states (bit patterns) in binary mechanics (BM) [1] requires a physical interpretation of its quantized space.
+As shown in Fig. 1, let us view a spot unit as two cubes with side length d, a BM fundamental constant, one each for the fermion mite bit (M, circle) and the boson lite bit (L, arrow).

-Fig. 1: Spot 111 Electron
+Fig. 1: 2-Bit Spot Unit

 The direction of the strong force, which allows bit motion between dimensions X, Y and Z, is shown by the white arrows.

 Use of the term "strong force" is but one of many points which may confuse readers.
 BM uses terminology from modern physics, but the exact meaning may be different.
-In BM, "strong force" is presently the only interdimensional bit motion and is important to understand both the electron and baryons, such as the proton, composed of quarks.
+In BM, "strong force" is presently the only interdimensional bit motion and is important to understand both the electron and baryons, such as the proton, composed mostly of quarks.
 Indeed, the internal structure, if you will, of the electron is one of the significant results of BM.

 Notice that electron spots will tend to capture incoming bits since bits always scatter (white arrows) in a direction to cycle a bit within the spot.
-If the destination locus is already occupied, then there is no strong potential, and the lite bit can then exit the electron spot in the subsequent unconditional motion tick.
+If the destination locus is already occupied, then there is no strong force, and the lite bit can then exit the electron spot in the subsequent unconditional motion tick.

 Finally, each of the six bit locations provide a set of X, Y and Z coordinates that can be used to calculate angular momentum -- the intrinsic spin of the spot.

-It might also be of interest that matter -- electron mites -- most immediately transfer bits to matter -- proton constituents.
+In sum, matter -- electron mites -- most immediately transfer bits to matter -- proton constituents.
 Likewise, the antimatter positron bits, when leaving a positron spot arrive at the antimatter left-handed d quark spots.

 Fig. 3: Spot Cube